TrellixVulnTeam/Phoenix-Assist_NCSH/README.md

  [GNU Nano](https://www.nano-editor.org/)

- Phoenix Miner (and add it to PATH or locate the directory)
+ Phoenix Miner (and add it to PATH)

  ## Install Script